 11. Starship Technologies

 Starship Technologies is a San Francisco-based company that makes self-driving robots for delivering food and groceries.
-Designed to deliver goods from local hubs within 30 minutes, the company’s six-wheel robots drive 99% of time autonomously and can be found on the ground supplying food and food products in cities like Washington DC and London.
+Designed to provide goods from local hubs within 30 minutes, the company’s six-wheel robots drive 99% of the time autonomously and can be found on the ground supplying food and food products in cities like Washington DC and London.
 Starship requires you to install an application to collect and deliver the package to your local facility.
 Founded in 2014 by Skype co-founders Janus Friis and Ahti Heinla, the company aims to reshape the way how goods are shipped and delivered.
 Starship robots have already traveled over 125,000 miles in 100 cities across 20 countries.
 The company generates annual revenue of $12 million and has raised $ 42.2 million so far in two funding rounds.

 12. Soft Robotics Inc.

 In 2013, entrepreneur Carmichael Roberts and renowned chemist George M. Whitesides founded Soft Robotics.
 The company designs ultra-pliable robotic arms that can shuffle and pack everything from cookies to writing pens quickly and harmlessly.
-This soft robotic grip technology is used to automate tote tote picking, grocery packing and distribution, bin picking of soft and delicate parts, e-commerce order fulfillment, fruit harvesting, luggage handling, and consumer goods packaging.
+This soft robotic grip technology is used to automate tote picking, grocery packing and distribution, bin picking of soft and delicate parts, e-commerce order fulfillment, fruit harvesting, luggage handling, and consumer goods packaging.

 14. UBTECH Robotics

-Wandelbots is German industrial robotics startup founded by a team from the Technical University of Dresden in 2017.
-Wandelbots develops a wearable sensor-laden suit that enables user to demonstrate actions for a robot to replicate.
+Wandelbots is a German industrial robotics startup founded by a team from the Technical University of Dresden in 2017.
+Wandelbots develops a wearable sensor-laden suit that enables the user to demonstrate actions for a robot to replicate.
 Based on sensors attached to clothes, the Wandelbots software backend tracks human motion to live-control industrial robots.
 Operators can teach automation tasks by demonstration.
 Wandelbots has raised €6 million in a funding round from Paua Ventures, EQT Ventures, and existing investors.

 16. Zivid Labs

-A spinout from Norway’s SINTEF research laboratory, Zivid Labs was founded in 2015 to build optical sensors, machine vision hardware and software.
-Zivid Labs’ real-time 3D color camera provides the world with unmatched data integrity in real-time and color, enabling smart, industrial factory automation and robot vision.
+A spinout from Norway’s SINTEF research laboratory, Zivid Labs was founded in 2015 to build optical sensors, machine vision hardware, and software.
+Zivid Labs’ real-time 3D color camera provides the world with unmatched data integrity in real-time and color, enabling smart, industrial factory automation, and robot vision.
 The company targets a variety of applications, including de-palletizing, bin-picking, pick-and-place, assembly, packaging, and quality management.